Are you looking for ways to recover WooCommerce abandoned cart sales?

 As a WooCommerce store owner, you can take advantage of this human behavior with your marketing strategy to discourage cart abandonment.

-9. Make it Easy to Ask Questions
+10. Make it Easy for Customers to Get Questions Answered

 An easy way to answer user questions is by adding product FAQs.
 You can use Custom Product Tabs plugin to add a separate tab with FAQs.

 The first thing you need to do is install and activate the plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 After that, simply open up the product page where you want to add an FAQ section.

 Then, in the ‘Product Data’ section, click the ‘Custom Tabs’ option.
 You can enter your product FAQ into the new tab.

 You can also use the SeedProd plugin mentioned above to add a FAQ section to your WooCommerce product pages easily.